aidanmelen/bobcat-miner-python/README.md

 ## Contributions

 Please see the [Contributions Docs](https://github.com/aidanmelen/bobcat-miner-python/blob/main/docs/contributions.md) for more information.
-This document includes sections for Development, Test and Release.
+This document includes sections for Development, Test, and Release.

 ## DIY Troubleshooting